-As a young organization, marketing and visibility are extremely important for SETP.
-The organization has spent a lot of time reaching out to the community to let them know who they are, what they do, and how they fit into the broader hunger community.
-Marketing is done through various methods, such as tabling at events, maintaining a Facebook and Instagram presence, a website, and other media outlets.
+As an organization that was formed just a few years ago, marketing and visibility are extremely important for Spokane Edible Tree Project.
+The organization has spent a lot of time reaching out to the community to let them know who they are, what they do, and how they fit into the broader hunger relief community.
+Marketing and visibility have been achieved by tabling at events, maintaining social media accounts, producing printed materials, posting updates to the organization’s website, and receiving coverage by media outlets.

-SETP board members and staff attended a variety of neighborhood and community events.
-These included Earth Day Spokane, Vegfest, local farmers markets, block parties, neighborhood council meetings, and more.
-These events allowed members of the community to learn what SETP does, and also provided an avenue for them to sign up to receive the monthly newsletter, which is how much of the communication about volunteer opportunities occurs.
-At these events, SETP also has a variety of marketing materials such as brochures, business cards, t shirts (suggested donation $15) and tote bags (suggested donation $10).
+SETP attends a variety of community events throughout the year.
+These events include farmers’ markets, local food conferences, Earth Day Spokane, VegFest, block parties, neighborhood council meetings, and more.
+Tabling at these events has allowed members of the community to learn about SETP’s mission and programming, and to sign up for a monthly newsletter, which provides updates about volunteer opportunities.
+At these events, SETP also has a variety of marketing materials available, such as brochures, business cards, t-shirts (suggested donation $15) and tote bags (suggested donation $10).

-SETP also posts updates and events on Facebook almost every other day.
-During gleaning season, there is definitely more of a presence, but educational and community videos and events are also shared during the off season.
-Many individuals interact with the page by “liking”, “sharing”, or “commenting” on photos.
-Individuals also use Facebook when indicating if they are attending an event (they are also redirected to the website to sign up, as that is typically a more sure sign that they will attend).
-The SETP Instagram is less active, but some photos are shared there, especially during gleaning season and when there are upcoming events.
+SETP posts updates and events on Facebook several times per week.
+During gleaning season, there is more of a social media presence; however, educational videos, articles, and events are also shared during the off-season.
+Many individuals interact with the page by “liking”, “sharing”, or “commenting” on posts.
+Individuals use Facebook when indicating if they are attending an event (and they are redirected to the website to RSVP, as that is typically a more reliable sign that they will attend).
+In addition to Facebook, SETP is also active on Instagram and Twitter, especially during gleaning season and when there are upcoming events.